opendaylight/netvirt/docs/specs/new-sfc-classifier.rst

 set the NSP and NSI accordingly, initialize C1 and C2 to 0, and send the packet down the rest of the pipeline.
 Since the SFC service (SFF) will most likely not be bound to this same Neutron port, the packet wont be processed by the SFF on the ingress pipeline.
-When the packet is processed by the egress SFC classifier, it will be resubmit back to the Ingress SFC service (SFC SFF) for SFC processing.
+If the classifier and first SFF are in the same node, when the packet is processed by the egress SFC classifier, it will be resubmitted back to the Ingress SFC service (SFC SFF) for SFC processing.
+If not, the packet will be sent to the first SFF.

 The Ingress SFC service (SFF) will bind on the Neutron ports for the Service Functions and on the VXGPE ports.
-The Ingress SFC service will receive packets from these Neutron and VXGPE ports, and also those that have been resubmit from the Egress SFC Classifier.
+The Ingress SFC service will receive packets from these Neutron and VXGPE ports, and also those that have been resubmitted from the Egress SFC Classifier.
 It may be possible that packets received from the SFs are not NSH encapsulated, so any packets received by the Ingress SFC service that are not NSH encapsulated will not be processed and will be sent back to the Ingress Dispatcher.
 For